QuizMe.Install →

 Picks

-The picker chooses the next due card per slot, never the same card twice in a session.
+Next due card per slot, never repeated in a session.

 Optional